alanaherlands/geodehealth_assessment/README.md

 # Getting Started

-First, clone this repository to your local machine.
+First, ensure ports 3000 and 3001 are free.
+Then, clone this repository to your local machine.

 Once you are in the project directory...